Manassas VA Real Estate Market Snapshot

 What Sellers Net

 Virginia sellers typically pay the grantor's tax (0.1% of sale price), a regional congestion relief fee (0.15%), title and settlement fees, and agent commission.
-I provide a personalized net sheet before listing so you know exactly what to expect at closing.
+Kelly Jackson provides a personalized net sheet before listing so you know exactly what to expect at closing.

 Things to Do in Manassas